-Services that are covered for you What you must pay when you get these services

-HEALTHtech

-A technology support line to provide education and training on how to use your computer, tablet or smartphone to access health care and health care related information. \$0 copayment per call
+Services that are covered for you HEALTHtech+ A technology support line to provide education and training on how to use your computer, tablet or smartphone to access health care and health care related information.
+Services are available to help you online, on the phone, or in your home.

-Areas where HEALTHtech can help you:
+Areas where HEALTHtech+ can help you:

-- Skype/Zoom/FaceTime training for physician visits - Telehealth visit overview, setup on personal equipment (phone, tablet, or computer) - Prescription delivery setup - Email account creation/setup for health care communication - Your medical group's online portal - SCAN Health Plan Member Portal registration
+- Skype/Zoom/FaceTime training for physician visits - Telehealth visit overview, setup on personal equipment (phone, tablet, or computer)

+- Prescription delivery setup - Email account creation/setup for health care communication - Your medical group's online portal - SCAN Health Plan Member Portal registration

-HEALTHtech does not include support for purchasing equipment, home internet or computer hardware.
+HEALTHtech+ does not include support for purchasing equipment, home internet or computer hardware.